kpoppel/homeassistant-novafos-chrome-addon/README.md

 1. Make sure your Home Assistant is using HTTPS.
 This is important because calling a HTTP (unsecure) site from a secure page is not allowed, nor advisable.
    You can configure caddy, nginx, Traefik, Tailscale, maybe even Home Assistant itself to use SSL/HTTPS.
-2. If you setup a HTTPS proxy like Traefik, you alwant to put this into the http-section in `configuration.yaml`:
+2. If you setup a HTTPS proxy like Traefik, you want to put this into the http-section in `configuration.yaml`:
 ```
     http:
         use_x_forwarded_for: true